 In his book, The Golden Constant, Professor Roy Jastram charted the relationships between gold and numerous commodities over the centuries.* Starting from the year 1560, the data reveal that gold maintains relationships with individual commodities over time.
 After years of ground-breaking research, the Berkeley business professor uncovered the unique monetary value of gold:

-Gold is a measuring rod.
-An ounce of gold buys the same amount of a particular commodity today as it did at almost any time in the past.
+Gold is a measurig rod: An ounce of gold buys the same amount of a particular commodity today as it did at almost any time in the past.

 Various factors can cause commodity prices to get out of line with gold.
 Supplies of products are sometimes scarce.
-At other times, supplies are abundant.** Weather, wars, catastrophes, and government interference affect market pricing.
-However, prices for the commodities re-adjust quickly, and fall back into line with their constant relationships with gold.
+At other times, supplies are abundant.** Government interference, weather, wars, and catastrophes affect market pricing.
+However, prices for the commodities (of all kinds) re-adjust quickly, and fall back into line with their constant relationships with gold.

-According to Jastram’s recent historical records, the purchasing-power of gold remains nearly a mathematical constant during periods of inflation or deflation.
-Archæologists have unearthed clay tablets in Babylon*** which point to the constant relationship between gold and wheat.
-For the same gold weight, Nebuchadnezzar could buy about the same quantity of wheat as can be purchased today.
+Archæology seems to confirm Professor Jastram’s recent historical records.*** For example, archæologists have unearthed clay tablets in Babylon which point to the constant relationship between gold and wheat.
+For the same weight of gold, Babylonian King Nebuchadnezzar could buy about the same quantity of wheat as can be purchased today.

-Archæology confirms the timeless nature of gold money.
 The rare coin on the left was found buried near the wall of an ancient storage room for grain.
-If gold in any form were buried at the bottom of the sea, one could dig it up 1,000s of years later and easily trade the treasure.
+Based on the evidence, the acceptance of gold’s monetary value is timeless.
+If gold in any form were buried at the bottom of the sea, one could dig it up 1,000s of years later and use it for money.